jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 gain access to login information.
-The end game for Pretexting is usually the automated transfer of funds from your organization to the criminals bank account.
+The end game for Pretexting is usually the automated transfer of funds from your organization to the criminal’s bank account.

+How do I know
+I have become
+a victim?

 Watch for anything strange or out of the ordinary.
 For example, you might see unexpected charges on your bank statement or phone bill.
-Keep an eye out for transactions on your credit card that you dont recognize.
+Keep an eye out for transactions on your credit card that you don’t recognize.
 You may receive comments from friends about emailed requests for them to buy a gift card.
 You may receive phone calls